bsmg/beat-saber-community-wiki/modding/example-mod.md

 > This page is subject to changes at any time.
 Feel free to look often for new, missing, or changed content.
 {.is-warning}
+> Before you start, please be sure you've read the [template setup guide](/modding/intro) to download the plugin template and set up your project.
+{.is-warning}
 # Plugin Beginnings

 If you followed the [template setup guide](/modding/intro), you should end up with something similar to the following below: